-The higher estimated coefficient in the regressions without firm fixed effects in panel A of Table 3 reveals that the trade-off between variance of pay and mean pay comes both from across firms and within firms.
-The cross sectional finding of a large effect across firms can also be seen in panel B of Table 3, where we report cross-sectional regressions and a Fama-MacBeth estimate of the average effect.
+The higher estimated coefficients in the regressions without firm fixed effects in panel A of Table 3 reveal that the trade-off between variance of pay and mean pay comes both from across firms and within firms.
+The cross sectional finding of a large effect across firms can also be seen in Panel B of Table 3, where we report cross-sectional regressions (using the same specification as in columns 3 and 7 of Panel A) and a Fama-MacBeth estimate of the average effect.
 This panel shows overwhelming evidence of a positive relation between mean pay and variance of pay across firms for all cross sections for both the clean and alternative samples.
-The magnitude of the trade-off has some temporal dispersion between 0.07 and 0.25 in the clean sample, with a mean estimated coefficient close in magnitude to the pooled regression estimates without firm fixed effects of about 0.17.
+The magnitude of the trade-off has some temporal dispersion, with a mean estimated coefficient close in magnitude to the pooled regression estimates without firm fixed effects.
 One concern in studies of CEO pay over time is that significant regulatory changes may lead to structural breaks in the model, invalidating the analysis.
-The evidence in panel B of Table 3 significantly dispels this concern by showing a consistent positive estimate over time of the elasticity when using only cross-sectional variation in the data.
+The evidence in Panel B of Table 3 significantly dispels this concern by showing a consistent positive estimate over time (except for 2013 in the clean sample) of the elasticity when using only cross-sectional variation in the data.